Select Page

 The bill would also allow Medicaid patients to receive telehealth directly in their own homes or other non-clinical settings.

-And it would scrap a required telehealth certification that providers see as a barrier to offering addiction treatment services.
+And it would scrap a required telehealth certification that providers see

 “Telehealth is increasingly being utilized to improve access to essential care, but state laws are not keeping pace with advances in technology,” bill co-author Rep. Amy Loudenbeck, R-Clinton, said in a statement.
 “Medicaid recipients and providers are currently unable to leverage telehealth’s true potential and we want to change that.”